julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 # Preamble<a id="orgheadline1"></a>

 The following instructions describe how to configure a [Microsoft Azure VM](https://azure.microsoft.com) serving data with the [LDM](http://www.unidata.ucar.edu/software/ldm/), [TDS](http://www.unidata.ucar.edu/software/thredds/current/tds/), and [RAMADDA](http://sourceforge.net/projects/ramadda/).
 This document assumes you have access to Azure resources though these instructions should be fairly similar on other cloud providers (e.g., Amazon).
 They also assume familiarity with Unix, Docker, and Unidata technology in general.
-You will have to be comfortable entering command at the Unix command line.
+You will have to be comfortable entering commands at the Unix command line.
 We will be using Docker images defined at the [Unidata-Dockerfiles repository](https://github.com/Unidata/Unidata-Dockerfiles) in addition to a configuration specifically planned for AMS 2016 demonstrations  project [AMS 2016 demonstrations  project](https://github.com/Unidata/Unidata-Dockerfiles/tree/master/ams2016).

 # Preliminary Setup on Azure<a id="orgheadline11"></a>